UTDallasEPICS/Kalasalingam-Speech-Recognition/README.md

 - Use any version of Python 3.11
 - Download 40M and 2.3 GB Vosk models from https://alphacephei.com/vosk/models
-- Libraries to pip install: fuzzywuzzy, pyautogui, pyaudio,
+- Libraries to pip install: fuzzywuzzy, pyautogui, pyaudio, playsound,
+- Make sure to specify your specifi file path for the model you're using and Application path file
+-

 ## Current Status: